Uganda police say raid newspaper, detain staff over article about president

-The day before the Tuesday evening raid, Red Pepper, Uganda’s leading tabloid, published a story alleging that Rwanda believed President Yoweri Museveni of Uganda was plotting to oust President Paul Kagame.
+The day before the Tuesday evening raid, Red Pepper, Uganda’s leading tabloid, published a story alleging that Rwanda believed President Yoweri Museveni of Uganda was plotting to oust him.
 The article cited unnamed sources.

-Police spokesman Emirian Kayima said eight managers and editors at the newspaper’s Kampala head office were detained after police searched the paper’s Kampala office and confiscated computers and mobile phones.
+Police spokesman Emirian Kayima said eight managers and editors at the newspaper’s Kampala head office were detained after police searched the paper’s Kampala office on Tuesday evening and confiscated computers and mobile phones.

 Kayima said the eight staff were being held at a detention facility in eastern Uganda and would appear in court when investigations were complete.